zubaidrasool007/movies-mania/README.md

-# Movie Rating App
+# Movies Mania

-By using react framework and React Material UI created this app.
-In this app the front page show the top rated movies the clicke on moveies open the a detail page and reviews and rating.
-In the detail also show a similar movies.The click on similar any similar movie that show the detail obout movie.
-In this app pepople can search his favourite movies.
+By using React.js and React Material UI created this app.
+In this app the front page show the top rated movies the click on a movie opens the detail page with its reviews and ratings.
+In the detail also mention some similar movies.
+The click on any similar movie that show the detail about movie.
+In this app pepople can search his favourite movies with its ratings and reviews.

 # Stack